International Brain Injury Clubhouse Alliance Standards

 - All work in the Clubhouse is designed to help members regain self-worth, purpose and confidence; it is not intended to be job specific training.

-- Members have the opportunity to participate in all the work of the Clubhouse, including administration, research, intake and orientation, reach out, hiring, training and evaluation of staff, public relation, advocacy and evaluation of Clubhouse effectiveness.
+- Members have the opportunity to participate in all the work of the Clubhouse, including administration, research, intake and orientation, outreach, hiring, training and evaluation of staff, public relations, advocacy and evaluation of Clubhouse effectiveness.

 - Members who are working independently continue to have available Clubhouse supports and opportunities including advocacy for benefits, and assistance with housing, health and rehabilitative services, legal, financial and personal issues, as well as participation in evening and weekend programs.

-- The Clubhouse assists members to further their vocational and educational goals by helping them take advantage of adult education opportunities in the community.
+- The Clubhouse assists members to further their vocational and educational goals by helping them take advantage of adult education and job training opportunities in the community.
 When the Clubhouse provides in-house educational programs, it significantly utilizes the teaching and tutoring skills of members.

 - The Clubhouse conducts an objective evaluation of its effectiveness on a regular basis.

-- The Clubhouse has recreational and social programs during evenings and on weekends.
+- The Clubhouse has recreational and social programs outside of the work-ordered day hours.

-- The Clubhouse has an independent board of directors, or if it is affiliated with a sponsoring agency, has a separate advisory board comprised of individuals uniquely positioned to provide financial, legal, legislative, consumer and community support and advocacy for the Clubhouse.
+- The Clubhouse has an independent board of directors, or if it is affiliated with a sponsoring agency, has a separate advisory board comprised of individuals positioned to support and advocate for issues unique to the Clubhouse and ensure fidelity to the Clubhouse standards.

 - The Clubhouse develops and maintains its own budget, approved by the board or advisory board prior to the beginning of the fiscal year and monitored routinely during the fiscal year.

-- Staff salaries are competitive with comparable positions in the social resources field.
+- Staff salaries are competitive with comparable positions in the human services field.

 - The Clubhouse has the support of appropriate authorities and all necessary licenses and accreditations.
 The Clubhouse collaborates with people and organizations that can increase its effectiveness in the broader community.